Kovachks/Bamazon/README.md

 2. The user will be notified that there is not enough stock to fulfill their order request.
 The user will also be notified of remaining stock in the warehouse.

-After both scenarios the user will then be thrown back to the beginning of the application and the item list will be posted once again.
+After both scenarios the user will then be asked if they would like to continue and look at the list of items to purchase and restart the process.